 Network load balancer

-The Yandex Cloud Network Load Balancer uses Layer 3 technologies of the OSI model.
+The Yandex Cloud Network Load Balancer is running at Layer 4 of the OSI model.
 It uses technologies running at Layer 3 to speed up data packet processing.

-Traffic is distributed using the 5-tuple affinity, using the source IP, source port, destination IP, and destination port of the recipient cloud resource, and the protocol type.
+Traffic is distributed using the 5-tuple approach, i.e., based on the source IP, source port, destination IP, and destination port of the recipient cloud resource, as well as on the protocol type.

 Network load balancer status